Recycle Works – West

 Hazardous Household Waste

 Recycle Works West accepts hazardous waste materials* from St. Charles County residents throughout the year.
-Collection hours are: 9:00 a.m. to 3:00 p.m., Tuesday through Friday - and the last Saturday of the month (except County-observed holidays).
+Collection hours are: 9:00 a.m. to 3:00 p.m., Tuesday through Friday (except County-observed holidays).
 The following items are accepted from St. Charles County residents only: aerosols, antifreeze, batteries, brake fluid, poison, gas/fuel, herbicides, oil/filters, oil-based paint/stain (PLEASE NOTE - we do not accept latex, or water-based, paint), pesticides, transmission fluid, pool chemicals, sealants, solvents, thermometers, and thermostats.
 Cost is $25 for total items weighing up to 50 pounds.
 Any delivery over 50 pounds is charged a supplemental fee of $1 per pound.
 For more information on safely disposing Hazardous Household Waste, please visit the Missouri Department of Natural Resources website.

 *HHW will be accepted from residential use only; no commercial or agricultural use products will be accepted.